kisuka/YiffSpot/README.md

 ## About

-A real-time web chat utilizing [Socket.io](http://socket.io/) for "yiffing" with furries anonymously and randomly.
+A real-time web chat utilizing web sockets for "yiffing" with furries anonymously and randomly.

 ## Installation